Iowa caucuses: 2020

 The app in question was provided by a 5-month-old company, Shadow Inc., which failed to develop and test the product adequately.
 The CEO and founder, Tara McGowan, also founded the ACRONYM corporation in 2017 and Courier Newsroom in 2019.
 Her husband, Michael Halle, is a senior strategist to the campaign of Pete Buttigieg.
 Multiple unverified claims of the Buttigieg campaign funding the organization, having investment interests in, and even sharing partial ownership in either company have been made.
 However, the only verified transactions between the Buttigieg campaign and either entity is a contract for text and messages services.
-The Joe Biden campaign had also contracted with Shadow, Inc for the same services, as well as former candidate Kristen Gillibrand.
+The Joe Biden campaign had also contracted with Shadow, Inc for the same services, as well as former candidate Kirsten Gillibrand.
 After the app failure, McGowan distanced herself and ACRONYM from Shadow Inc., stating that it was an "independent" entity.
 Both companies are founded and directed by McGowan and Halle, and they share the same registered address.
 While the corporation's official website doesn't officially name its members, data gathered from LinkedIn reveals that its top executives were all involved in one way or another with Hillary Clinton's 2016 election campaign.
 James Hickey (Shadow, Inc.'s Chief Operating Officer) and Krista Davis (its Chief Software Architect) were both vital to the digital aspect of her campaign.

+2024

+The 2024 Iowa Republican presidential caucuses were held on January 15, 2024, with 40 delegates to the 2024 Republican National Convention allocated on a proportional basis.
+The winner was Donald Trump, followed by Ron DeSantis and Nikki Haley.

+Iowa's Democratic presidential caucuses had in-person gatherings on January 15 focusing only on party business.
+Voting on candidates will be done exclusively via mail-in ballots from January 12 until Super Tuesday, March 5, 2024.
+This was the result of a compromise between the Iowa Democratic Party and the Democratic National Committee.
+Iowa traditionally holds its race first during the presidential primary and caucuses season, but the DNC originally wanted South Carolina to instead hold its race first on February 3.
+46 delegates to the Democratic National Convention will be allocated to presidential candidates.

 Democratic results

+Notes: An asterisk indicates a write-in candidate.
+Candidates in bold won the primary.
+Candidates in italics were incumbent presidents.